-I spotted this on the Mains and Crosses blog awhile ago.
-I must stop to explain why I picked up this picture and decided to even write a post about it.
+I spotted this on the Mains and Crosses blog a while ago.
+I must stop to explain why I picked up this picture and decided to write a post about it.
 I am not religious; haven’t been for many years now.
+That picture is not visible on the blog anymore so instead here’s a picture of what occurred to me when I saw that blog.
+My school.

 Between the school building and the church was a graveyard, always locked away.
 I entered it once, 7 years after I had left school.
 I was part of the procession for the funeral of a 21-year-old girl who had died in an accident on her way to her first day at work.
 She had been my classmate.
 Many years earlier, I had stood next to her at that very gate and she pointed to one headstone and said,